-The ramp has a certain layer which makes it non-slippery for the dog to climb, and eases the pressure on your dog’s back, legs and joints.
+The ramp has a certain layer that makes it non-slippery for the dog to climb and eases the pressure on your dog’s back, legs, and joints.

 Take the Dog to the Vet

-It’s still a good option to prevent your dog from going up and down the stairs as long as they are taking them or at least until your vet says that it is safe to do so.
+It’s still a good option to prevent your dog from going up and down the stairs as long as they are taking them, or at least until your vet says that it is safe to do so.

 Even if it turns out that your pet has a tumor, bear in mind that it is often treatable, and dogs cope with it better than people because of the lack of psychological burden which comes with it.

 In the case of a tumor, there is an option for radiation, chemotherapy, and surgery treatments.

 Even if the tumor is benign, it can decrease the quality of your pet’s life, so it should be shrunk or removed.